Prepare to lose all self-control and stuff 14 truffles into your face in one sitting.

 Instructions

-- Place finely chopped chocolate in a medium-sized mixing bowl.
+• Place very finely chopped chocolate (it should resemble small shreds) in a medium-sized mixing bowl.
 The finer the chocolate is chopped, the easier it will melt and the quicker the truffle-making process will go.

-- Immediately add coconut milk to chocolate and loosely cover with a cooking lid or towel to trap the heat in.
+• Immediately add coconut milk to chocolate (drizzling evenly for even melting) and loosely cover with a cooking lid or plate to trap the heat in.
 Do not touch for 5 minutes.
 Then lift cover and use a mixing spoon to gently stir, trying not to incorporate air.
 Continue stirring until completely melted, creamy, and smooth.

-- NOTE: If, for some reason, you have unmelted pieces left, you can microwave the mixture in 10-second increments until completely smooth (just be careful not to overcook or it can affect the integrity of the chocolate).
+• NOTE: If you have unmelted pieces left (usually due to the chocolate not being finely chopped enough), you can microwave the mixture in 5-10-second increments until completely smooth (just be very careful not to overcook or it can affect the integrity of the chocolate, causing separation, oiliness, or graininess).

-- Add vanilla at this time and stir (optional).
+• Add vanilla (optional) at this time and stir.

-- Once chilled and firm, prepare a small dish of cocoa or cacao powder for rolling (optional).
+• Once chilled and firm, prepare a small dish of cocoa or cacao powder (or finely ground hazelnuts) for rolling (optional).

-- Use a Tablespoon-sized scoop (such as this one from Amazon) or a Tablespoon to scoop out small balls (see photo), then use your hands to gently but quickly roll/form the chocolate into balls.
+• Use a Tablespoon-sized scoop (such as this one from Amazon) or a Tablespoon to scoop out small balls (see photo), then use your hands to gently but quickly roll/form the chocolate into balls.
+If the mixture has become too firm (crumbles when you try to roll it), let sit at room temperature for 5-10 minutes before trying again.

-- Toss in cocoa or cacao powder to coat and shake off excess (or leave bare), then set on a parchment-lined serving dish.
+• Toss in cocoa or cacao powder (or finely ground hazelnuts) to coat and shake off excess (or leave bare), then set on a parchment-lined serving dish.
 Continue until all chocolate is scooped.
 There should be about 16 truffles (amount as original recipe is written // adjust if altering batch size), depending on the size of your scoop.

 Notes